-APM offers the following types of datasheets:
+GE Digital APM offers the following types of datasheets:

-• Master/Detail datasheet: A form that lets you display a record and all the records that are linked to it through a given relationship definition.
-The following image shows a master/detail datasheet that is configured by default for the Calibration Template family.

-- Custom datasheet: Datasheets that can be customized to display fields in a more advanced form.
-APM provides two types of layouts for custom datasheets, the tabular layout and the custom layout. - Tabular layout organizes the datasheet content in a standard arrangement of up to four columns (first column is always row labels), rows, and cells of equal size. - Custom layout allows for less uniform datasheet configurations with more custom options for item resizing and grouping items.
+- Master/Detail datasheet: A form that lets you display a record and all the records that are linked to it through a given relationship definition. - Custom datasheet: Datasheets that can be customized to display fields in a more advanced form.
+GE Digital APM provides two types of layouts for custom datasheets, the tabular layout and the custom layout. - Tabular layout organizes the datasheet content in a standard arrangement with row labels and up to four columns of data per row, and cells of equal size. - Custom layout allows for less uniform datasheet configurations with more options for variable cell sizing and grouping items.